 Corri Zoli, Rosy Maury and Danny Fay.
 From Soldier to Student: Veterans Transition, Public Service & the Promise of the Post-9/11 GI Bill.
 NASPA Veterans Conference, Feb.
 8-10, 2015, Louisville, Kentucky

 Survey 1: Servicemember to Student Survey: Veterans’ Perceptions of Transition, Higher Education, and Success (launched May 2014) has received over 8,500 responses thus far, making it one of the largest and most comprehensive datasets on veterans’ experiences in higher education.
 This survey was designed and disseminated to gather information on service members’ and their families’ educational experiences, challenges, and pathways to post-service success, including STEM education.
 All military service members (active duty, reserves, guard, veterans) and their families are eligible to participate.
-To take the survey, click here.
+To take the survey, Service member to Student survey link.